 Banking in the USA

-Banking in the US is extremely competitive.
+Banking in the USA is extremely competitive.
 An array of services and rates can make choosing where to open an account confusing.
 It is often easier to maintain an overseas account, open a US-based account at the same bank, and transfer money back and forth.
-It's possible to relocate successfully without opening an American account.
+It’s possible to relocate successfully without opening an American account.
 Expats on short stays usually choose to use their overseas accounts.

-How to apply for a social security number and card
+How to apply for a Social Security Number and card

-Some businesses, such as credit companies and banks, will ask for a Social Security Number, but in most cases, alternative identification methods are accepted.
-It isn't necessary to have an SSN in order to get a driver's licence, register children for schools, or to get private health insurance.
+Some businesses, such as credit companies and banks, will ask for an SSN, but in most cases, alternative identification methods are accepted.
+It isn’t necessary to have an SSN in order to get a driver’s licence, register children for schools, or get private health insurance.

 All social security cards should be kept in a safe place, but it is possible to get a replacement if it is lost.